Automattic/woocommerce-payments/readme.txt

 WooCommerce Payments uses the WordPress.com connection to authenticate each request, connecting your store with our payments partner.

+= How do I set up a store for a client? =

+If you are setting up a store that will process real payments, have the site owner complete the WooCommerce Payments setup.
+This ensures that the correct business details are set on the account during [onboarding](https://docs.woocommerce.com/document/payments/#section-3).

+After the store set up has been completed, you can use [Test Mode](https://docs.woocommerce.com/document/payments/testing/) to simulate payments, refunds, and disputes.

+If you are setting up WooCommerce Payments on a development or test site that will **never need to process real payments**, try [Dev Mode](https://docs.woocommerce.com/document/payments/testing/dev-mode/#section-1).

 = How is WooCommerce Payments related to Stripe? =

 WooCommerce Payments is proudly powered by [Stripe](https://stripe.com/).
 When you sign up for WooCommerce Payments, your personal and business information is verified with Stripe and stored in an account connected to the WooCommerce Payments service.
 This account is then used in the background for managing your business account information and activity via WooCommerce Payments.
 [Learn more](https://docs.woocommerce.com/document/payments/powered-by-stripe/).